rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 - Choose the type and role of the profiles you are importing.
 - Give the ‘source’ of your data a name if you choose.
 This means that if you import often from the exact same format spreadsheet, your previous matching choices are saved for next time.
 If this is a second import of the same information, select the previous source.
 - Click the ‘Browse…’ button and locate the .csv file to be uploaded.
 - Click the ‘upload file’ button.
+- If the upload was successful you will receive confirmation.
+If it wasn't then your file was too big (over 1MB), or not a csv file.
 - On the next page will be displayed the fields Lamplight has been able to match, and to what they have been matched.
 Check these, scrolling right if needed.
 - Any fields the system has not been able to match will also be displayed.
 Check these, correct your spreadsheet as necessary, and restart the upload.